The Edwards SAPIEN 3 Valve

-Transcatheter pulmonic valve (TPV) therapy with the Edwards SAPIEN 3 valve provides a less invasive treatment option for a group of patients who typically face the burden of multiple open-heart surgeries, often times beginning at birth.
+Transcatheter pulmonary valve replacement (TPVR) with the Edwards SAPIEN 3 valve provides a less invasive treatment option for patients who typically face the burden of multiple open-heart surgeries, often beginning at birth.
 As surgical risk increases with each open-heart surgery, minimally invasive options can help patients recover and return to normal activities sooner.

 Who Should Have the Procedure?